Components

 String with complete path to desired download directory and location.

 Restart your download if it has been interrupted.
-If the kernel has been restarted, but you successfully completed your order, you will need to re-initialize your query class object and log in to Earthdata and can then skip immediately to the download_granules method with restart=True.
+If the kernel has been restarted, but you successfully completed your order, you will need to re-initialize your query class object and can then skip immediately to the download_granules method with restart=True.

 See also